alvoskov/SmokeRand/README.md

 About `lcg64prime`: it passes BigCrush if upper 32 bits are returned, but fails it in interleaved mode (fails test N15 `BirthdaySpacings, t = 4`).

-About `mwc1616x`: it passes until 32 TiB but it will probably fail at larger samples.
-Extra testing is required!
+About `mwc1616x`: it passes until 32 TiB but it fails the BCFN test at 64 TiB.

+Run 1:

     rng=RNG_stdin32, seed=unknown
     length= 8 terabytes (2^43 bytes), time= 28773 seconds